johanpiquet/jopi-rewrite/_doc/security/checking-user-roles.md

         .add_path_GET("/", async req => {
             // If the user does not have this role, then throw
-            // a NotAuthorizedException error, which will
+            // a SBPE_NotAuthorizedException error, which will
             // return a response with code 401.
             //
             req.assertUserHasRoles(["reader"]);